hwa6/water-over-the-winter/README.md

 The hardware configuration can be found here: \
 The web frontend, which can be found at wateroverthewinter.herokuapp.com, is built using React. \
 The web aspect of this project utilizes the MERN stack, with a MongoDB Atlas database and Node+Express Server for API calls. \
-Heroku is used for deployment.
+Heroku is used for deployment. \
 WOTW supports four seperate plants, and each watering system is individually controlled.
-This is achieved through a quad pump watering system, where each pump is responisble for a singular plant.
+This is achieved through a quad pump watering system, where each pump is responisble for a singular plant. \
+Relevant Screenshots: